lxndrblz/anatole/README.md

 contactFormAction = "https://formspree.io/f/your-form-hash-here"
 ```
 Step 2: Activate the `contact: true` or  `contact=true` in the frontmatter of a page.
 See `exampleSite/content/contact.html` as an example.

-Step 3: If you wish to use a Google reCaptcha v2, you must [go to a Google Admin console](https://www.google.com/recaptcha/about/) and create a reCaptcha:
+Step 3: If you wish to use a Google reCAPTCHA v2, you must [go to a Google Admin console](https://www.google.com/recaptcha/about/) and create a reCAPTCHA:
-Make sure it is a reCaptcha v2.
+Make sure it is a reCAPTCHA v2.
 You must then [go to your Formspree account](https://help.formspree.io/hc/en-us/articles/360022811154-Adding-a-custom-reCAPTCHA-key) and enter the secret key that you were given in the appropriate location.
-Step 4: Enter the recaptcha site key in `config.toml`:
+Step 4: Enter the reCAPTCHA site key in `config.toml`:
 ```toml
 [params]
 contactFormReCaptchaSiteKey = "your-site-key"